-- Non-judicial remedy: Pursuant to the Procedure Administrative Code, the applicant may submit an administrative complaint, asking the author of the decision to review it; or submit a hierarchical appeal, asking the supervisor to review the decision. - Judicial remedy: In this case, the applicant may file a lawsuit in accordance with the procedure established under the Procedural Code of the Administrative Courts in which the applicant may challenge the legality of the decision and ask the courts to condemn the administration to adopt a lawful administrative decision.
-It is also possible to file an injunction in order to seek a preliminary remedy.
+- non-judicial remedy pursuant to the Procedure Administrative Code, the applicant may submit an administrative complaint, asking the author of the decision to review it, or submit a hierarchical appeal, asking the supervisor to review the decision; or - judicial remedy in this case, the applicant may file a lawsuit in accordance with the procedure established under the Procedural Code of the Administrative Courts in which the applicant may challenge the legality of the decision and ask the courts to condemn the administration to adopt a lawful administrative decision.

+It is also possible to file an injunction to seek a preliminary remedy.